 Industrial revolutions in perspective for understanding that appropriate technology is inappropriate for uplifting developing countries

-Our ancestors used their art form of knowledge, institutive ideas, and skills of tinkering and craftsmanship in innovating solutions to get their jobs done in the preindustrial age.
+Our ancestors used their art form of knowledge, institutive ideas, and skills of tinkering and Craftsmanship in innovating solutions to get their jobs done in the preindustrial age.
 More or less, all major communities were self-sufficient in innovating and making those artifacts.
 They used to use their own muscle, domesticated animals, the water flow of local rivers, and locally available wind flow to power those machines.
-Hence, those practical solutions were sustainable and environment friendly.
+Hence, those practical solutions were sustainable and environmentally friendly.
 However, those solutions did not allow them to make produced outputs increasingly better and also cheaper.

 They were relying on natural resources, labor, and intuitive ideas.
 Although per capita natural resource was far higher in those days than what we have today, their economic prosperity was far less.
-Moreover, they were also working harder and also a longer period than we do today.
+Moreover, they were also working harder and also longer periods than we do today.
 But their quality of living standard was lower.
 Why do we observe such a sharp contrast?
 This is because they had far less—and poorer quality–the supply of ideas in making use of natural resources and labor.

 The advent of the first industrial revolution had been due to the fact that scientists in England became successful in transferring an intuitive understanding of the functioning of the steam engine into scientific knowledge.
 Subsequently, technologists and Engineers started exploiting this supply of scientific knowledge into a flow of ideas.
 Hence, this flow of ideas led to the design and development of increasingly more effective and efficient steam engines.
-Consequentially, that flow of ideas in the form of increasingly better and cheaper steam engines led to growing wealth creation from the same amount of natural resource and labor.
+Consequentially, that flow of ideas in the form of increasingly better and cheaper steam engines led to growing Wealth creation from the same amount of natural resources and labor.
 Furthermore, the trend continued in subsequent industrial revolutions.
 Hence, the flow of ideas out of science in making better utilization of natural resources and labor is at the core of economic prosperity and uplifting of quality of living standards.

 Inherent incapability to open endless frontier of growth